gjb2048/moodle-theme_essential/README.txt

 New in 2.7.6
 ========================
 - FIX: Issue #159: Custom Category Icons not displaying in 2.7.5h (Build: 2014081404).
+- NEW: Issue #172: Google font character sets.
+Implemented in #174 - thanks @vgango

 New in 2.7.5
 ========================